arbyste/jp-mining-note/docs/docs/updating.md

 !!! info "Explanation"
-    Using the temporary copy of the updated card means that fields that remain unchanged between the old card and new card will be transferred automatically in the Yomichan Format.
+    Using the temporary copy of the updated card means that fields that remain unchanged between the old card and new card will be transferred automatically in the Yomitan Format.
     If you simply choose some random model like `Basic`, then almost none of the fields will be preserved, as the `Basic` card does not have any matching fields with the `JP Mining Note` model.